edge-servers/immunity-radius/docs/source/developer/freeradius.rst

-    The ``sql`` module is not extremely needed but we treat it here since it can be useful to implement custom behavior, moreover we treat it in this document also to show that OpenWISP RADIUS can integrate itself with other widely used FreeRADIUS modules.
+    The ``sql`` module is not extremely needed but we treat it here since it can be useful to implement custom behavior, moreover we treat it in this document also to show that Immunity RADIUS can integrate itself with other widely used FreeRADIUS modules.

 Once you have configured properly an SQL server, e.g. PostgreSQL:, and you can